Paul I Šubić of Bribir: Succession crisis

 With the death of King Ladislaus IV in 1290, who left no heirs, a war of succession broke out between Andrew III of the Árpád dynasty, supported by most of the Hungarian nobles, and Charles Martel of the House of Anjou, with the support of most of the Croatian nobility.
 Among them were the Šubić, the Kurjaković, the Frankopan, and the Babonić families, but their loyalty varied.
 Andrew III and Charles Martel competed with each other for the support of the nobility in Croatia and Slavonia.
-The Angevins primarily turned to Paul.
-Andrew found an ally in Slavonian Ban Stephen III Babonić.
+The Angevins primarily turned to Paul, while Andrew found an ally in Slavonian Ban Stephen III Babonić.
 This resulted in a dispute between the Šubićs and the Babonićs over the county of Drežnik near Bihać, which Andrew granted to the Babonićs, while the Angevins granted it to the Šubićs.

 In November 1291, the Angevins and Paul agreed on the import of grain from Apulia.
 In 1292, Charles Martel's father, Charles II, in the name of his son, awarded Paul and the Šubić family the hereditary rights to all of Croatia from the Gvozd Mountain to the Neretva River, "with all the barons, vassals, cities, castles, and villages, with adjacent islands and all the rights and appurtenances", except for the westernmost part of Croatia, ruled by the Frankopans.
 In 1293, Andrew III made a similar gesture by naming Paul the hereditary ban of Croatia and Dalmatia.
 With this move, Andrew may have won Paul's support for a brief time.
 Andrew III also asked Paul to recognize his mother, Tomasina Morosini, as the duchess of all Slavonia, a title that covered the entire territory from the Drava and Danube rivers to the Adriatic sea.
 This was not acceptable to Paul and he turned back to the Angevins.

 The sudden death of Charles Martel from the plague in 1295 hampered the ambitions of the Anjou family.
 Charles Martel's rights to the throne passed to his son, Charles Robert.
 Charles II confirmed Paul's position of ban for life.
 Andrew III was accepted as king by the nobility and a short period of peace followed.
 In 1299, Andrew appointed his uncle, Albertino Morosini, Duke of Slavonia, and as he had no sons, the heir to the throne.
 This led to a new revolt on behalf of Charles Robert.
 The same year, Charles II confirmed all possessions of Paul and his brothers, both current and any in the future, on the condition that the Šubićs provide troops for the Angevin campaigns.
 Previous grants were unconditioned, and Paul started distancing himself from the Angevins.